NM2/dockerfiles/README.md

-# dockerfiles
+# NM2 Dockerfiles
-Repository for custom Dockerfiles linked to DockerHub images
+Repository for custom Dockerfiles linked to DockerHub images under the nm2srl namespace